-The College of Arts and Sciences offers 6 master degrees and a crime analysis certificate program.
+The College of Arts and Sciences offers 7 master degrees and 3 graduate certificate programs.

 Our graduates are prepared to address the ongoing challenges of organizations and become leaders for a more just and humane world.